davidgasquez/handbook/Learning.md

 > Even if Louis XV had offered a large monetary bounty for ways to immunize himself against the pox, he would have had no way to distinguish Benjamin Jesty from the endless crowd of snake-oil sellers and faith healers and humoral balancers.
 Indeed, top medical “experts” of the time would likely have warned him *away* from Jesty. — [What Money Cannot Buy](https://www.lesswrong.com/posts/YABJKJ3v97k9sbxwg/what-money-cannot-buy)

-- We all have a web of concepts in our minds, our [[Knowledgoe Graph]].
+- We all have a web of concepts in our minds, our [[Knowledge Graph]].
 The collection of all the concepts we understand, all of our existing knowledge and intuitions, connected together.
 And you have learned something when you can convert it to concepts and **connect it to your existing understanding**.
 This means not just understanding the concept itself, but understanding where it fits into the bigger picture, where to use it, etc.

 ## Learning Soft Skills